rtrelease/Jetson-Symbolics-Neuromorphics/WhyRobotBrains.md

 ### Why Use *Robot Brains*?
 Historical Reflections on the *Science* of Artificial Intelligence and Global Commercial Bubbles

-*This Note serves as a preface for the collected* **AI Lab Notes**, *as well as a commentary on the current NVIDIA Jetson state-of-the-art for physical computing, AI, and robotics for Edge laboratories.*
+*This Note serves as a preface for the collected* **AI Lab Notes**, *as well as a commentary on the current AI state-of-the-art, NVIDIA Jetsons for physical computing, and robotics for Edge laboratories.*

 #### Backstory